sbazaz/uldaq/README.md

-## Universal Library for Linux
+## MCC Universal Library for Linux
-UL for Linux is a library used to access and control supported Measurement Computing DAQ devices over the Linux platform.
+Info: Contains a library to access and control supported Measurement Computing DAQ devices over the Linux platform.
 The UL for Linux binary name is libuldaq.

+Author: Measurement Computing

+## About
+The uldaq package contains programming libraries and components for developing 32-bit and 64-bit applications using C/C++ on Linux Operating Systems.
+An API (Application Programming Interface) for interacting with the library in Python is available as an additional installation.
+This package was created and is supported by MCC.

 ### Prerequisites:
 ---------------
+Building the uldaq package requires C/C++ compilers, make tool, and the development package for libusb.
+The following describes how these prerequisites can be installed on different Linux distributions.

   - C, C++ compilers and Make tool
   - Development package for libusb